cornerstonejs/cornerstone3D/common/reviews/api/streaming-image-volume-loader.api.md

     suvbsa?: number
 }

-// Warning: (ae-missing-release-tag) "sharedArrayBufferImageLoader" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function sharedArrayBufferImageLoader(imageId: string, options?: Record<string, any>): {
     promise: Promise<Record<string, any>>;
     cancelFn: () => void;
 };

-// Warning: (ae-missing-release-tag) "StackNewImageEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type StackNewImageEvent = CustomEvent_2<StackNewImageEventDetail>

-// Warning: (ae-missing-release-tag) "StackNewImageEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type StackNewImageEventDetail = {
     image: IImage